 The buildings and grounds are open Monday through Saturday, 10am–5pm and Sunday noon-5pm.
 The Shrine is open until 9pm the first Friday of each month.
-The Shrine is closed on Easter, Thanksgiving and the day after, and December 25th-27th, and New Year’s Day.
+The Shrine is closed on Easter, Thanksgiving and the day after, Christmas Day, and New Year’s Day.
 The Shrine closes at 3pm Christmas Eve and New Year’s Eve.

 No weddings of any kind may take place at the Holy Family Shrine.
 There are no exceptions to this rule.

 Professional photography shoots of any kind are not permitted.
 The Shrine is a holy place and should not serve as just a backdrop for photographers.
 Visitors who come here with the sole purpose of just taking photos of someone with the Shrine as a backdrop is not what the Shrine is meant for.
 No pictures can be taken of any structure or landscape to be sold for profit.

 Snapshots with cell phones or cameras for your own personal viewing are permitted.
 However, please refrain from taking snapshots if visitors are praying in the Chapel.
 Absolutely NO drones are permitted anywhere on the grounds.
 Any Shrine Staff member can ask a photographer to stop taking pictures.
 If the photographer resists, Shrine Staff can ask the photographer to leave the premises.
 Failure to leave the premises when asked can be cause for calling law enforcement.